Articles in this section

 Cause

-file is either corrupted or not included into Apache configuration.
+The ssl.conf file that has ssl_module configuration is either corrupted or not included into Apache configuration.
 As a result Apache is not listening on port 7081 (when nginx is enabled in Tools & Settings > Services Management) or 443 port (when nginx is disabled in Tools & Settings > Services Management) and therefore cannot handle any incoming HTTPS connections:

 # netstat -tunap | grep httpd